changlinli/shuangrimu/posts/elm-extensible-unions.md

   | _ -> Error "Unknown number type"
 ```

-` `` ` plays the same role as `@` does in our earlier notation.
-Note that we
+The backtick \` in OCaml plays the same role as `@` does in our earlier
-explicitly cannot have the catch-all case with the current outline of extensible
+notation.
+Note that we explicitly cannot have the catch-all case with the
-unions, side-stepping this problem.
+current outline of extensible unions, side-stepping this problem.

 RWO talks about greater-than and less-than bounds on polymorphic variants and
 attributes much of the drawbacks of polymorphic variants to them.
 However, those